Uber Driver Felix Torres Sentenced to Life For Raping a Passenger in Fort Myers Florida

 After letting her out of the vehicle, Torres put on a mask and followed her to her door.
 The victim was walking to her apartment when Torres came up from behind and threw her to the ground.
 The victim tried to scream, but Torres covered her mouth.
 The victim tried to fight him off, but she was overpowered, and Torres sexually assaulted her and drove away with her phone.
 Detectives from the special victims unit responded immediately to the call.
 Detectives identified the driver as Felix Torres.
 They obtained a search warrant and found proof he was the driver that night.
 Torres was charged with sexual battery, a first-degree felony.

 Sheriff Marceno of LCPD also stated that video surveillance shows Torres, masked, running behind the woman to her front door.
-Marceno also revealed that Torres has past felonies and that Uber is wholly to blame.
-Detectives found that Torres has an extensive criminal history from out of state, including armed robbery, burglary, and narcotics.
+Marceno also revealed that Torres has past felonies for armed robbery, narcotics, and breaking and entering.
+A civil lawsuit may help determine how Torres was able to pass a background check with Uber.

 In response to the arrest, Uber made the following statement: “We are sickened by what the rider reported to police.
 The driver has been banned from the Uber platform, and we are committed to assisting law enforcement however we can.”